-We just released our winter weather forecast, in which we call for a “teeth-chattering cold” winter.
+We just released our winter weather forecast, in which we are calling for a “Polar Coaster” winter with plenty of cold and snow.
 While some of the visitors to our website have let us know they are dreading it, others have commented that at least the cold will mean fewer bugs next summer.
 But is it true: do cold winters kill pests?

 Cold Winters, Fewer Bugs?